webiondev/kh-portfolio/README.md

 To set up your environment to develop this theme, run `bundle install`.

+1. Clone the repository `git clone https://github.com/phyiction/kh-portfolio.git`

+2. Update the `Gemfile` in your Jekyll site with `gem "kh-portfolio", :path => "<path to repo>"`

-Your theme is setup just like a normal Jekyll site!
-To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
-This starts a Jekyll server using your theme.
-Add pages, documents, data, etc. like normal to test your theme's contents.
-As you make modifications to your theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.
+3. Run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
+   As you make modifications to your content, your site will regenerate and you should see the changes in the browser after a refresh.
+If you make changes to the theme you will need to restart the server.

 When your theme is released, only the files in `_layouts`, `_includes`, and `_sass` tracked with Git will be released.